mahimayadav97/-Reinforcement-Learning-for-MuJoCo-Ant-Environment/README.md

 - Python 3.x
 - Libraries: `numpy`, `gymnasium`, `torch`, `tensorflow`, `keras`, `mujoco`
 - CUDA-capable GPU (recommended for SAC and other GPU-accelerated algorithms)

 ---

-## Contact
-For questions or feedback, open an issue in the repository or contact the maintainers directly.

----